 All courses are scheduled to meet on specific days in assigned classrooms at assigned hours.
 Room assignments cannot be changed without prior Executive Director/Campus Dean's approval.
 The same expectation applies to the examination period at the end of the semester or cycle.
 (See also section on Absence and Attendance – Faculty, and the Polices and Procedure Manual, B-2.)

 2.15.5.
 Course Syllabi

 Each course must have a syllabus that conforms to the course content approved by the academic department and the NYIT curriculum committees and Senate.
-NYIT faculty are expected to use the model syllabus and published course description as a basis for developing course syllabi for the course sections they will teach.
-All faculty are required to prepare their own syllabus for each course section.
+NYIT faculty members are expected to use the model syllabus and published course description as a basis for developing course syllabi for the course sections they will teach.
+All faculty members are required to prepare their own syllabus for each course section.
 These are to be distributed to the students during the first class meeting.
 Additional copies must be given to the relevant Assistant Dean and the Office of the Executive Director/Campus Dean at the beginning of the term.
 The syllabus for each course must include the following information: